What Is Yin Yoga: A Complete Guide to Slow, Restorative Practice

 Is Yin Yoga Hard?

-1. Focus on your breath: Breathing is what focuses everyone when they meditate and practice forms of yoga.
-It is a way to clear the mind so that you are completely in the present.
-However, everyone’s mind constantly wants to race away from their breath, so it can be hard.
+- Focus on your breath: Breathing focuses everyone when they meditate and practice yoga.
+It is a way to clear the mind so you are entirely present.
+However, everyone’s mind constantly wants to race away from their breath, which can be challenging.

-2. Maintain poses for at least 3 minutes: Maintaining a pose for 30 seconds can be difficult, so when you realize you have to hold poses for several minutes at a time, it can become a challenge.
+- Maintain poses for at least 3 minutes: Maintaining a pose for 30 seconds can be difficult, so it can become a challenge when you realize you must hold poses for several minutes.
 Moreover, the more you do, the longer those times can get.
 Moving slowly, in today’s world, is a challenge for many people.

 Is Yin Yoga Gentle?